Muhammad Asif Jalali: Early life

 Asif Jalali was born in 1957 in Kapisa province, but grew up in Logar province, Afghanistan.
 He spent most of his life in Kabul.

 Asif Jalali graduated from Kabul Polytechnic University.
 He studied theater and cinema as an amateur and appeared for the first time in a program on the National Radio and Television of Afghanistan.
 He also starred in several films.
 During the Taliban regime, he recorded and marketed his comedy programs outside Afghanistan.
 After the fall of the Taliban government, he ran the Shabkhand program on TV One.
 He recently hosted Khandistan program a comedy show on Afghanistan TV.

 Death

-Asif Jalali died of cardiac arrest on January 1, 2020.
+Asif Jalali died of cardiac arrest on no dies=d.